-The tribe originiated in the Great Lakes region before European contact.
-They belonged to the to the Chiwere division of the Siouan language family, along with the Ioway and Otoe tribes.
+The tribe originated in the Great Lakes region before European contact.
+They belonged to the Chiwere division of the Siouan language family and the Ioway and Otoe tribes.

-At some point, the Missouria migrated west of the Missouri River into Osage territory where they acquired horses and began hunting buffalo.
+At some point, the Missouria migrated west of the Missouri River into Osage territory, acquiring horses and hunting buffalo.

-In a war against the Sac and Fox in 1730, they were soundly defeated, and were scattered among the Kanza, Osage, and Otoe; but in time, they recovered and again established their own villages.
+In a war against the Sac and Fox in 1730, they were soundly defeated and scattered among the Kanza, Osage, and Otoe, but in time, they recovered and established their own villages again.

 They suffered greatly from smallpox in 1829.
 In 1830 and 1854, they signed treaties with the U.S. government to cede their lands in Missouri.
 They soon relocated to the Otoe-Missouria reservation, created on the Big Blue River at the Kansas-Nebraska border.
-The US pressured the two tribes into ceding more lands in 1876 and 1881.
-The government pressured the two tribes into ceding more lands in 1876 and 1881 and most of them moved to a reservation in Indian Territory (Oklahoma.)
-By 1885, there were only 40 known Missouria Indians to have survived.
+The U.S. pressured the two tribes into ceding more lands in 1876 and 1881.
+The government pressured the two tribes into ceding more lands in 1876 and 1881, and most moved to a reservation in Indian Territory (Oklahoma.)
+By 1885, there were only 40 known Missouria Indians who survived.

 Today, they are federally recognized as the Otoe-Missouria Tribe, based in Red Rock, Oklahoma.
 The combined tribes have a population of about 3,050 people today.